orescek/kuberentes_with_vmware/README.md

 Her you need to do in your console(https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.1/vmware-tanzu-kubernetes-grid-11/GUID-install-tkg-verify-deployment.html):

-For management cluster(This needs to be doen first):
+For management cluster(This needs to be done first):
 ```
 tkg get management-cluster
 kubectl config use-context my-management-cluster-admin@my-management-cluster